timdorr/tesla-api/docs/api-basics/authentication.md

 ## Making requests

-Requests are made using the `access_token` provided with the above response.
+Requests are made using the `access_token` provided with the response.
 It is treated as an [OAuth 2.0 Bearer Token](https://oauth.net/2/bearer-tokens/) and expires every eight hours.
-Owner API `/auth/token` should not longer be used for SSO to Owner API access token exchange and can be used directly with Owner API end points.
-The `access_token` is to be passed in an Authorization header with all requests to Owner API:
+This token is passed along in an Authorization header with all future requests:

 ```http
 Authorization: Bearer {access_token}